CartoDB/mobile-sdk/doc/custom_offline_data.md

     return vectorTileDataSource;
 }

-// And then call it and create the layer as such:
+// Call it and create the layer:

 // Get the base projection set in the base class NTProjection* projection = [[self.mapView getOptions] getBaseProjection];